Cafe Society **1/2

 One Liner Review:

-A decent movie because of its humor, atmosphere, and somewhat quick pace, the problem here is that everything about this movie feels familiar with its storyline that really seems like we’ve seen it before.
+A decent movie because of its humor, atmosphere, and somewhat quick pace, but the problem here is that everything feels familiar and like something we’ve seen it before, again and again.

-Not one of Woody Allen’s more creative films, this one does get the atmosphere and social context down, and it also has a great first half, but after that the movie loses its focus.
-It tries to tell two different stories, separating the two halves of the film with the main character, Bobby (Jessie Eisenberg,) in California for the first half and then in New York for the second half.
+Not one of Woody Allen’s more creative films, this one gets the atmosphere and social context down, and has a pretty good first half, but after that the movie just completely loses its focus.
+It tries to tell two different stories, separating the two halves of the film with the main character, Bobby (Jessie Eisenberg,) in California for the first half and then in New York for the second.
 The California story involves secrets, deception, and a powerful romance.
 The New York story involves none of these.
 What basically happens here is the California story is a movie unto itself, and the New York story is just a sort of epilogue.
 The story gets so far removed from what potential it had going for it, that a whole new subplot is invented in the later portions of the movie, involving characters who are just then being introduced, (Bobby’s sister,) and not featuring our protagonists at all.
-When you have to do that, and do it towards the end of the movie, of all places, you know something is wrong.
+When you have to do that, and do it towards the end of the movie, you know something is wrong.

 Cafe Society is a Woody Allen movie, and it is probably one of the least creative of the director’s films.
 It’s not a bad movie, but there’s just nothing special about it at all.
 In the past decade, Allen has had a sort of second coming to his career.
-He stopped making movies that were strictly slapstick and began getting more artistic, taking on setting his films in European countries, during different time periods, and even making some movies that weren’t comedies at all (Match Point, Cassandra’s Dream.)
-Allen started combining the time period and foreign country situation with his most successful film during that decade, Midnight in Paris.
+He stopped making movies that were strictly slapstick and began getting more artistic, taking on more serious films.
+Allen started setting these movies in European countries, during different time periods, and even making some movies that weren’t comedies at all (Match Point, Cassandra’s Dream.)
+He combined the time period and foreign country situation together to make his most successful film during that decade, Midnight in Paris.
 He then did it again with From Rome, With Love.

-With his latest movie, Cafe Society, Allen delivers on the time period, setting his movie in the 1930s, but other than that, this movie is pretty simple minded and straight forward, and for a director that usually branches out, this one is more of the usual kind of thing that could have been made by anybody.
+With his latest movie, Cafe Society, Allen delivers on the time period, setting his movie in the 1930s, but other than that, this movie is pretty simple-minded and straight forward.
+For a director that usually branches out, this one is more of the usual kind of thing that could have been made by anybody.
 Even the main character, Bobby Dorfman, (Jessie Eisenberg,) is played by an actor who has been Allen’s lead before, channeling the movie director’s persona the same way that the protagonist of nearly every one of his films does.
 Eisenberg did it better in From Rome With Love.